-Climate change induced abiotic and biotic stresses becoming a major challenge for ensuring food security to India's burgeoning population.
-There is a pressing demand for reducing impact of these environmental stresses on agriculture.
-Though, there is limited scope for expanding the agricultural land; our special focus should be on intensification of sustainable agriculture in about 120 million hectare degraded land via stress adaptation and mitigation strategies which may involve diversification of crops.
+Climate change induced abiotic stresses are becoming major challenges for ensuring food and nutrition security to India's burgeoning population.
+There is a pressing need for reducing the adverse impacts of these environmental stresses on agriculture.
+As there scope for expanding the agricultural land in the country is limited, our focus should be on intensification of sustainable agriculture in about 120 million hectare degraded land of the country with abiotic stress adaptation and mitigation strategies, which should include the diversification to more stress-tolerant crops.

-Dragon fruit is a unique nutraceutical fruit crop that can be grown even with poor resources of degraded land and rainfed regions.
-Conversely, before promoting this as promising crop, facts related to its adoption, consumer acceptability and marketing must be studied in detail.
-Therefore, present bulletin on dragon fruit cultivation aims to reflect facts related to scope, production status and market trade at national and global level.
-The bulletin also informs about potential areas of cultivation, cultural and post-harvest management practices, farmer's constraints, major researchable and policy issues with detailed SWOT analysis for India.
-The rarely available information about dragon fruit has been compiled in this bulletin for guiding state agricultural departments, KVK's, SAU's, policy makers, private entrepreneurs and consultants etc.
+Dragon fruit (Kamalam) is a unique nutraceutical fruit crop that can be grown even with the poor resources of the degraded lands in the rainfed regions.
+However, for promoting dragon fruit as a promising crop in the stressed environments, information related to its adaptability, consumer acceptability and marketability should be studied and documented in details.
+The present bulletin on dragon fruit cultivation provides the desired information on the scope, potential areas of cultivation as well as production and trade at national and global levels.
+The bulletin outlines the cultural and post-harvest management practices, farmers' constraints, as well as major researchable and policy issues with detailed SWOT analysis for cultivating the crop in India.
+The bulletin will help in guiding the state agricultural departments, Krishi Vigyan Kendras, State Agricultural Universities, policy makers and private entrepreneurs to promote the crop for enhancing farmers' income in the abiotic stressed environments.